madelynncharron/threat-hunting-scenario-credential-access-dc/README.md

 ```
 Queried for activity mapped to the Credential Access tactic to identify leads worth investigating further, and scoped the time window to the last 24 hours for the rest of the hunt.
 <img width="1901" height="80" alt="image" src="https://github.com/user-attachments/assets/d4bcecc4-f81a-48e9-ab22-4adcfeed12e5" />
+"Credential Access" covers techniques used to steal account credentials such as passwords and hashes.
+Starting with a broad MITRE tactic query is a good first step when triaging unknown activity because it surfaces activity that Wazuh has already mapped to known attack patterns, making them higher priority to investigate.

 #### What Was Found
 - Rule ID: 60204 — Multiple Windows Logon Failures